openware/pulumi-opendax/README.md

 Successfully installed arpeggio-1.9.2 attrs-20.1.0 dill-0.3.2 grpcio-1.31.0 parver-0.3.0 protobuf-3.13.0 pulumi-2.9.0 pulumi-gcp-3.21.1 semver-2.10.2 six-1.15.0
 ```

- # I execute provision to GCP by default (it is Pulumi.dev.yaml)
+ # I execute provision to GCP by default (it is Pulumi.dev.yaml), in shortly for better we can used pulumi up -y
 ```bash
 legion@SkyNet:~/TEST/pulumi-opendax$ pulumi up
 Previewing update (dev):